-Despite this, I find it difficult to enjoy the drink its natural state – let’s just say it is an acquired taste.
+I'll admit it.
+I sometimes find it difficult to enjoy green tea in its natural state – let’s just say it is an acquired taste.

 If you are on the same page as I am, then this post is for you.
 Below, you can figure out exactly how to make green tea taste better.